-There are no specific studies completed in regard to the relationship between population growth, household and age transitions and climate change within SAP Area P. However, international studies have shown that changes of demographic profile of an area could potentially heighten human vulnerability to climate change in numerous ways and may force people to migrate to areas that are either environmentally marginal or more at risk to the negative impacts of climate change .
-Based on the demographic profile of SAP Area P, the following themes should be acknowledged and considered during the SAP process:
+There are no completed specific studies in regard to the relationship between population growth, household and age transitions and climate change within SAP Area J. However, international studies have shown that changes of demographic profile of an area could potentially heighten human vulnerability to climate change in numerous ways and may force people to migrate to areas that are either environmentally marginal or more at risk to the negative impacts of climate change 52 53.
+Based on the demographic profile of SAP Area J, the following themes should be acknowledged and considered during the SAP process:

-- Population growth and age structure could potentially transition resulting in potential changes in consumption patterns and functions of the coastal environment and relevant Council assets.
-For example, there will be more demand on recreational and leisure purpose assets to accommodate needs for younger and more senior residents.
-Population growth would also result in more people having access to the coastal environment. - Any changes to existing assets and public services could potentially have a greater impact on more vulnerable people such as those with disabilities as well as lower income households, e.g. changes to a bus route or closure of an existing playground.
+- Population growth and age structure could potentially transition resulting in potential changes in the use and functions of the coastal environment and relevant Council and CCO assets.
+For example, there will be more demand on recreational and leisure assets to accommodate needs for both younger and more senior residents.
+Population growth would also result in more people having access to the coastal environment. - Any changes to existing assets and public services could potentially have a greater impact on more vulnerable people, such as those with disabilities as well as lower income households, e.g. changes to a bus route or closure of an existing playground.